-Dos Manos Wellness was founded by Gregg Gonzales, LMT.
+Dos Manos Wellness was founded by Gregg Gonzales in 2017.
 Beginning his wellness career in 2001, Gregg’s vast experience in the industry includes roles as massage therapist, instructor, trainer and spa manager with companies ranging from the Arizona School of Massage Therapy, Four Seasons Resorts, Westin Resorts, Elizabeth Arden Red Door Spa and Pure Vida Fitness and Spa.
 Since 2009, Gregg has been a small-business owner of wellness companies Bodywork By Gregg, Escapar Massage, Dos Manos Massage Studio and currently, Dos Manos Wellness.

 Gregg’s list of skills include:

 - Community activist for initiatives such as education, public health awareness, affordable housing and children’s hospital care by providing charitable contributions and donating work.

 - A strong motivator who inspires clients to reach their fullest potential through encouragement, feedback and effective guidance.

 - An effective teacher who helps to manage and guide effective learning — that is, actively recognizes and uses teaching and learning opportunities to enhance individuals’ performance.

 - Self-confident and appreciative of developing strengths and abilities; enjoys being involved in the growth and development of individuals and businesses.